Nauder/floowandereeze-and-modding-qt/README.md

 ## Requirements

 - Windows 10 or later
-- Python 3.8 or later
+- Python 3.8 or later (only for development)
 - Yu-Gi-Oh!
 Master Duel installed with the in-game download

 ## Installation